 Having a dedicated person on staff to walk new vendors and suppliers through your onboarding process is certainly one solution, but in today’s fast-paced business climate, do you have the time or the resources to allocate to this task?

 When onboarding a new supplier, the flurry of emails and the ensuing questions are something that many companies see as an unavoidable cost of doing business.
-In an enterprise scenario, delays such as these can end up costing thousands of dollars.
-Small businesses stand to lose as well, as the cash flow they depend on can be stuck in limbo while systems are put into place, and the inevitable kinks get worked out.
+In an enterprise scenario, delays such as these can cost thousands of dollars.
+Small businesses also stand to lose, as the cash flow they depend on can be stuck in limbo while systems are put into place and the inevitable kinks get worked out.

 How do businesses automate supplier onboarding?

 Self-service supplier portals may be part of a customer’s add-on AP automation software to streamline workflows and manage and pay vendors in its supply chain.
 The best real-time supplier portals provide self-service supplier onboarding, followed by supplier relationship status and monitoring, including order delivery and payment status and reminders for renewals or updates required.

 A self-serve supplier/vendor portal is a viable solution that provides value for all stakeholders.
 It offers your vendors and your in-house accounting team a simple, easy-to-use web-based interface that they can access at any time, from anywhere.

 A supplier/vendor portal that offers dynamic web forms that connect to your AP/AR software is even more valuable.
 It eliminates several steps in the onboarding process, creating a seamless experience for your vendors and providing your finance team with a more streamlined way to acquire the needed information.

 Vendor onboarding portals are designed to let you collect the information and onboarding documents you’ll need from vendors, including their supplier payment process information.